Chocolate Balls (No-Bake)

 Chocolate balls are simple, no-bake chocolatey truffles that are easy to make and loved by adults and kids alike.
 Whether you need a chocolate fix or a quick dessert to serve, these will be a big hit!

-white plate with 7 chocolate balls sprinkled with shredded coconut and crushed walnuts
+white plate filled with vegan chocolate balls topped with shredded coconut.

 Ingredients you need